Frequently Asked Questions About

 Why choose ICF over traditional wood framing?

-ICF construction offers greater durability, improved energy efficiency, and enhanced resistance
+ICF construction offers greater durability, with wind resistance of up to 250 mph, improved energy

-to wind and severe weather compared to traditional wood framing.
-For homeowners in
+efficiency, and enhanced resistance to wind and severe weather compared to traditional wood

-Tennessee, especially in areas that experience strong storms, ICF provides added structural
+framing.
+For homeowners in Tennessee, especially in areas that experience strong storms, ICF

 Are ICF homes more energy efficient?